Replay Protection

 }

-The wrapper transaction will match the expiration of the inner (if any) for a correct execution.
-Note that we need this field also for the wrapper to anticipate the check at mempool/proposal evaluation time, but also to prevent someone from inserting a wrapper transaction after the corresponding inner has expired forcing the wrapper signer to pay for the fees.
+The wrapper transaction must match the expiration of the inner transaction (if any).
+This field is also needed for the wrapper to anticipate the check at mempool/proposal evaluation time.
+Additionally, it prevents someone from inserting a wrapper transaction after the corresponding inner transaction has expired, compelling the wrapper signer to pay the fees.

 Wrapper checks

-In mempool_validation we will perform some checks on the wrapper tx to validate it.
-These will involve:
+In mempool_validation, several checks are performed on the wrapper transaction to validate it.
+These checks include:

 • Signature